ilyasotkov/learning-kubernetes/labs/lab1/create-cluster.md

 # Create a Kubernetes cluster

-Hosted Kubernetes clusters are easy to create and manage.
-The "big three" of public cloud providers -- Amazon, Google, Microsoft -- have all announced a hosted (managed) Kubernetes platform, with Google Kubernetes Engine being the most mature solution as of late December 2017.
+Let's spin up some Kubernetes clusters! 👏

 ## Google Kubernetes Engine (GKE)

-On GKE, using Kubernetes will [cost you no more](https://cloud.google.com/kubernetes-engine/pricing) that using normal GCE instances.
+On GKE, using Kubernetes will [cost you no more](https://cloud.google.com/kubernetes-engine/pricing) that using normal GCE instances 😌

 Here are the steps to go from zero to a bare Kubernetes cluster on GKE:

 1. Create a Google Account
 2. Add credit card info to [Google Cloud Platform](/) (and get free **$300** to spend on the platform)